Discover more from Reshelving Alexandria

 Saved By The Boats: The Heroic Sea Evacuation of September 11 by Julie Gassman and Steve Moors

-This picture book was written by a woman who was evacuated from Manhattan by boat with her husband on 9/11.
-She was inspired to write this book after watching the documentary Boatlift which we have included at the bottom of this list.
+This picture book was penned by a woman who, along with her husband, was evacuated from Manhattan by boat on 9/11.
+Her experience and the profound impact of that day inspired her to write this story after viewing the documentary Boatlift, which we’ve included at the bottom of this list.

 September Roses by Jeanette Winter